pmqs/zipdetails/README.md

 - Multi-part/Split/Spanned Zip Archives.

-    If you have one, or more, parts of a multi-part zip file this program cannot give an overall report on the combined parts of zip file.
+    This program cannot give an overall report on the combined parts of a multi-part zip file.

     The best you can do is run with either the `--scan` or `--walk` options against individual parts.
 Some will contains zipfile metadata which will be